woocommerce/qit-documentation/docs/custom-tests/introduction.md

 ## Additional capabilities

-- **Complex Environment Configurations:** Use a config file (qit.json or qit.yml) to set up multiple plugins, advanced PHP versions, feature flags, and environment variables.
+- **Complex environment configurations:** Use a config file (qit.json or qit.yml) to set up multiple plugins, advanced PHP versions, feature flags, and environment variables.
-- **Visual Test Execution:** Run `qit run:e2e your-extension --ui` to observe the tests in a browser, improving debugging and communication with your team.
+- **Visual test execution:** Run `qit run:e2e your-extension --ui` to observe the tests in a browser, improving debugging and communication with your team.
-- **Publishing and Sharing:** Once you’ve perfected your tests, publish them so that other developers (or future you) can run these scenarios easily.
+- **Publishing and sharing:** Once you’ve perfected your tests, publish them so that other developers (or future you) can run these scenarios easily.
-- **CI Integration:** Integrate custom E2E tests into your CI pipelines for continuous feedback, ensuring your extension’s quality at every commit.
+- **CI integration:** Integrate custom E2E tests into your CI pipelines for continuous feedback, ensuring your extension’s quality at every commit.
-- **Compatibility Tests:** Leveraging shared setup and teardown scripts, orchestrate complex compatibility scenarios across multiple plugins, ensuring consistent test environments and results.
+- **Compatibility tests:** Leveraging shared setup and teardown scripts, orchestrate complex compatibility scenarios across multiple plugins, ensuring consistent test environments and results.